lemonloft/photo-gallery-module-gs/README.md

-# airbnb-photogallery
+# photo-gallery-module-gs
 This repo create the photo gallery module of airbnb.
-# photo-gallery-module-gs
+- courtesy of Gurjot Singh